Perfect Roasted Pork Tenderloin Recipe with Apples

 Perfect roasted pork tenderloin is juicy, fork-tender, and is full of flavor.
 That’s what you’ll get with this easy pork tenderloin recipe.
 Jump to the Pork Tenderloin Recipe or watch our video showing you how we make it.

-Not only is the pork delicious, but it’s roasted on top of sweet apples and onions.
+Not only is this pork tenderloin tender and delicious, but it’s also roasted on top of sweet apples and onions.
 Savory, a touch of sweet and simple.
 Based on all the reviews (see them below), you guys love this recipe!
 So let’s learn how to make it, shall we?

 How to Make Perfectly Roasted Pork Tenderloin, Every Time

 Pork tenderloin is lean and has almost no fat.
 So, keeping it moist and juicy can be tricky.
 That is unless you know a few secrets.

 Before roasting, we always sear our pork tenderloins on all sides first.
 To do this, we pat the pork dry, rub with a little oil then season with salt.
 Throw it into a hot pan and sear all sides until golden brown, which adds color and lots of flavor.
 We do this with other proteins, too.
 Take a look at our Easy Lemon Chicken Thighs, before baking them in the oven, we sear them first.

 Be careful not to overcook the tenderloins.
 We know that sounds obvious, but we’ve all been served overcooked (and dry) pork tenderloin, right?
 Here’s the deal.
 Keep your oven temperature high (we go for a 425-degree oven).
 Then roast the pork for 15 to 20 minutes.